 “APR.Intern is one of the best ways to start fresh in the market and develop the skills and networks needed to pursue industry.
 I learned how machine research is used in industry and new techniques, as well as developing essential soft skills,”

 One of the keys to success for Nazanin was the support of academic mentor, UTS Associate Professor Paul Kennedy.
 He helped both Nazanin and the Atlassian team bridge the research-industry divide, bringing unique insights to advance the project.

 “I really enjoy collaborative and multi-disciplinary research.
 Taking on the role of mentor with APR.Intern broadens your horizons beyond academic research and helps foster industry relationships,”

 Thanks to the project, Atlassian is keen to pursue further research collaboration, and is keen to take on future APR Intern placements.

 “This project has shown us that research collaboration with academia can be a fruitful process.
-We definitely have plans for further engagement with the program,” says Derek.
+We definitely have plans for further engagement with the program,” added Derek.